AurPutr/FIFA-project/README.md

-# Data-Driven Football Team Selection
+# Data-Driven Football Team Selection - **"MyBestTeam"**

 ## Description
-The goal of this project was to build a competitive starting lineup for a newly founded football club named **"ultralearnManral"**, using data-driven decision-making.
+The goal of this project was to build a competitive starting lineup for a newly founded football club named **"MyBestTeam"**, using data-driven decision-making.
 A total of **14–16 players** were selected from a dataset of professional football players based on three key factors:
 **skills**, **potential**, and **cost efficiency**.